All RecipesLunch and DinnerSummerSuper Bowl

 Uncle Dave’s Pulled Pork

 Oh my gosh.
 Fatima and I love being able to go over Uncle Dave’s house for parties.
 He’s an awesome cook and makes some really delicious food, food that you go back up for seconds and thirds.
-For his daughter’s birthday (my cousin Julia, aka One Broke Cook), he made some delicious pulled pork.
+For his daughter’s birthday (aka my little cousin), he made some delicious pulled pork.

 Pulled Pork